ksss/type_struct/README.md

 sample.str = 1 #=> TypeError
 ```

-### Mapping from Hash
+### Recursive Mapping

-Generate object from hash recursive
+Generate object from hash by recursive

 ```ruby
 Point = TypeStruct.new(